ue4prog/rsschool-cv/cv.md

 1. I am familiar with С++, Python at university level.
 Can do various tasks on Javascript.
 I have expirience with git as VCS.
 Using VScode,Webstorm.
 1. I don't have any code examples.
 1. Only tasks from previous year of RS courses.
-1. Secondary education, incomplete higher education in BNTY, faculty FITR.
+1. Secondary education, incomplete higher education in BNTU, faculty FITR.
 1. I used to participate in various olympiads in school time.
 Passed online test that showed level A2.
 Over time, I became weaker in spoken English.
 But still I can translate, read and understand).